 James D. South, commenced his career in 1986 as a New Jersey State Trooper after graduating from the New Jersey State Police Academy.
 During his rewarding and decorated 25 year career he held assignments at state police road stations including the New Jersey Turnpike, as a supervisor of detectives in the Criminal Investigations Unit and Internal Affairs Unit.
 In addition, Mr. South supervised the Shooting Response Team stationed in Camden, New Jersey which was formed specifically to address gun related violent crimes with in the city limits.
 During his career, Mr. South has investigated and or supervised every manner of crime including general investigations, financial crimes, burglaries, sex crimes, armed robberies, and homicides.
 Mr. South also supervised Homeland security details at designated critical infrastructure sites including the Oyster Creek Nuclear Plant, Giants stadium, Brendan Byrne arena as well as Newark’s Penn Station.
 Prior to joining the New Jersey State Police, Mr. South was a member of Teamsters local 1289 assigned to the Oyster Creek Nuclear Plant.

 Mr. South has an extensive educational background that includes a Bachelor’s Degree in Public Administration from Fairleigh Dickenson University.
 He has had extensive training in advanced investigative techniques including forensics, interview and interrogation.
-Mr. South holds a Master Certification in Infrastructure Protection from Texas A & M University, and is completing his Master Certification in Disaster Management from Texas A & M University.
+Mr. South is a Certified Homeland Protection Professional, and has completed course study and received certifications in Critical Infrastructure Protection and Disaster Management from Texas A&M Engineering (TEEX).
 Mr. South is a certified training instructor in the Management of Aggressive Behavior, and has received training in non-violent confrontation management.
 He has also served as an adjunct faculty member for Brookdale Community College, teaching Forensic Investigations.
 In addition, he was a certified instructor with the Police Training Commission. (training resume provided upon request).
 Mr. South has been involved with the Trenton Leaders of Tomorrow program in affiliation with the United Youth Mentor Link Partners.

 While a member of the New Jersey State Police, Mr. South lectured on a local, state and national level.
 Mr. South continues to provide training to corporate, government, university, houses of worship, as well as the New Jersey State Bar Association.